BMW X1 hybrid range, MPG, CO2 & charging

 With official fuel-economy figures following the usual trend for plug-in hybrids, the claimed average of around 150mpg is only likely to be attainable with a relaxed attitude to acceleration and a fully charged battery, plus plenty of pure-electric running.

 Similarly, despite a claimed electric range of over 30 miles, it's safe to expect a real-life figure in the high twenties: during our short test we managed to eke out around 25 miles, which is still more than useful enough for the majority of shorter journeys in and around town.
-In contrast, we managed around 20 miles from the BMW's Volvo XC40 rival, which has an official range of 28 miles.
+In contrast, we managed around 20 miles from the Volvo XC40 T4 Recharge, which has an official range of 28 miles.

 In This Review